emiyl/vita.cfw.guide/guide/installing-henkaku-enso.md

   nav: "side"
 ---

 HENkaku requires us to relaunch the exploit upon every reboot.
 This might not be hard, but it can get annoying.
 This is why we recommend installing HENkaku Ensō.

-Ensō will automatically install HENkaku on boot, making it the best solution to PS Vita homebrew right now.
+HENkaku Ensō will automatically install HENkaku on boot, making it the best solution to PS Vita homebrew right now.

 ## Downloads
 - An FTP Client